 I’m Efrem R. Jasso, and I am Geek Foundry.
-Geek Foundry was created by me during a period of heavy reflection on what I wanted to do with the remaining years of my life.
+I started Geek Foundry during a period of heavy reflection on what I wanted to do with the remaining years of my life.
 Having just been laid off from a non-profit I decided that I would finally pursue my dream of starting up a company where I could be in charge and run the day-to-day operations, I would be my own boss, and I could chase the American Dream and make it come to life.

 Having been a gamer for the past 36 years I’ve watched the industry explode into a really excellent market place for unique ideas and game-related creations.
 Table top gaming has evolved into a gamer’s fantasy come true with the production of detailed buildings, terrain pieces, and ever-evolving miniatures.
 With the advent of 3D printing, the realm of possibilities is virtually limitless.
 Game Masters can turn their fantasy worlds into table top realities with the products on the market today.

 Several years ago I organized and ran an after school game club that was sponsored by the Madison Public Library along with the support of one of Wisconsin’s major utility providers.
 Kids were pleading with the librarians to give them something to do on Monday afternoons until their parents came home or could pick them up.
 They were getting recruited and/or harassed by gangs on their walks home after school.
 My name made its way to the head of the youth services program at a local branch and I answered the call.
 I reached out to a Wisconsin game manufacturer who helped by donating a boatload of games for the club and I watched kids become leaders, teachers, generals, and explorers.
 I watched math and reading skills explode.
 I watched aggression turn to cooperation and collaboration.
 The changes that happened to the kids who participated during those two years was magical.